DigitalSlideArchive/DSA-WSI-DeID/USAGE.rst

 Import
 ------

-When an image is first imported into the DSA from the host filesystem, it will be renamed according to the import process and will be in the ``available to process`` state.
+When an image is first imported into the SEER DSA from the host filesystem, it will be renamed according to the import process and will be in the ``available to process`` state.

 Once an image is in the ``available to process`` state, the user can click: